sohekim/portfolio/README.md

-# Sohee Kim Portfolio Website
+# Sohee Kim Portfolio Website 👋🏼

-Built with Flutter.
-Deployed using Github Pages.
+A responsive and mobile friendly web app built with Flutte and deployed using Github Pages.